pgpglobal/staging/README.md

 ### Logo Distorting

 1. Sarah mentioned the Logo looked distorted... likely something to do w/ height or width: auto, or max-height/width
+    * Actually seems to be a result of the weird `margin-left: -15px; margin-right: -15px;` setting on rows

 <a id="related-posts"></a>
 ### Related Posts